rutherford-nj/www.rutherfordboronj.com/covid-information.md

 These closures and cancellations will be in effect until the Governer revokes or amends his Executive Order.

 **Please be advised of the following items of note:**

-- As of 4/8/2020, all essential businesses that remain open must limit the amount of customers to 50% of their regular capacity.
-Patrons and employees are required to wear masks and gloves as well.

 - If a visit to Borough Hall is necessary, please contact the appropriate department and make an appointment prior to arrival.